 As lang’s my arm.

 These days you can even eat haggis if you’re not a meat eater and there are plenty of vegetarian and vegan options available.
-And not only is haggis great for vegetarians but it doesn’t matter if you’re not much of a cook either because all you have to do is bung it in a microwave until it’s warm.
+Not only is haggis great for vegetarians but it doesn’t matter if you’re not much of a cook either because all you have to do is pop it in a microwave until it’s warm.
 I think it’s safe to say that haggis is one traditional Scottish dish that deserves its place on any modern dining table.

-While the procedure for a Burns Night supper can vary hugely according to the event organiser there’s a formal order that should more or less be adhered to if you want your Burns Night to have an authentic feel.
-If you visit a high-end occasion you’ll find quite a bit of pomp and circumstance in the proceedings (although it’s all light-hearted and fun), and in my opinion it’s the tongue-in-cheek ceremony of the thing which makes Burns Night such a special time.
+While the procedure for a Burns Night supper can vary hugely according to the event organizer there’s a formal order that should be more or less adhered to if you want your Burns Night to have an authentic feel.
+If you visit a high-end occasion you’ll find quite a bit of pomp and ceremony in the proceedings (although it’s all light-hearted and fun), and in my opinion, it’s the tongue-in-cheek formality of the thing that makes Burns Night such a great event.

-1. To begin with, guests enter the room with a piper playing the bagpipes (although sometimes a band plays traditional Scottish music instead), and once all the attendees are at their tables there’s a round of applause and the proceedings begin.
-The chair (who’s the event organiser), welcomes the guests and describes the evening’s entertainment before the Selkirk Grace is read.
+1. To begin, guests enter the room with a piper playing the bagpipes (although sometimes a band plays traditional Scottish music instead) and once all the attendees are at their tables there’s a round of applause and the proceedings begin.
+The chair (who’s the event organizer) welcomes the guests and describes the evening’s entertainment before the Selkirk Grace is read: